101+ small business ideas to start now

 98. Confectionary subscription boxes

-The UK snack food market was valued at £3.3 billion in 2020, according to a report by IBISWorld.
-At first glance, you might think confectionery is not price inelastic.
+The UK snack food market was valued at over £3 billion in 2023.
+At first glance, you might think confectionery is not price-inelastic.
 After all, you don’t exactly need sweets.
 However, during hard economic times, it seems people do need a little sweetening and confectionery provides small, regular and cheap comfort.
 Find your niche – it could be vegan or gluten-free chocolate, exotic or American classic bubblegum – and hook your sweet-toothed customers in with an affordable subscription service.

 See also: The subscription business model: is it right for your business?